mbhonsle/pydcmem/README.md

 **Enterprise Agentic Memory implementation based on Salesforce Data Cloud**

+Majority of Salesforce Enterprise customers have already invested in an extensive Data Cloud implementation in the Salesforce eco-system (one or multiple orgs).
+How do we provide Agentic Memory Solution that simply plugs into these custom implementation without any specific modifications?

-PyDCMem is a Python library that provides intelligent memory management for conversational AI systems by extracting, storing, and retrieving user-specific attributes and preferences from natural language conversations using Salesforce Data Cloud as the backend storage.
+PyDCMem is a Python library that provides intelligent memory management for Enterprise Agentic systems by extracting, storing, and retrieving user-specific attributes and preferences from conversations using Salesforce Data Cloud as the backend storage and data processing engine.

+The setup requires only creating standard Search Index and Streaming Ingestion pipelines without any custom handling, and we have a fully compliant Agentic Memory solution with PyDCmem.
 ## Features

 - **Intelligent Memory Extraction**: Uses OpenAI's LLM to extract memory-worthy facts from user utterances